Mar 11

 There are several large, downed trees in the river creating some dangerous hazards for boaters in the lower river.
 For more information check out the Oregon State Marine Board website.

 Fishing for hatchery steelhead is open year-round, but the use of bait is not allowed between Nov.
-1 and April 21.
-Last updated 12/01/25.
+1 and April 21 to protect wild winter steelhead.
+Last updated 03/10/26.

 Oregon DWR